Can You Think Yourself Healthy?

 “If you believe you can or if you believe you can’t . . . you’re right.”
 Henry Ford

 A UK construction worker stepped on a nail.
 It went right through his boot and came out the other side.
 The pain was excruciating to the point where he needed morphine just to remove the boot.
-Once the boot was removed it became clear that the nail had completely missed his foot and had gone in between his toes.
+Once the boot was removed the extent of the damage became clear... the nail had completely missed his foot and had gone in between his toes!

 Subjects were given sugar pills but told they were Amitriptyline with specific side effects.
 Many subjects developed the side effects despite them only ingesting sugar.